 I have received such incredible love and support from the Valerie Fund since day one.
 It is my hope that every kid that receives a cancer diagnosis is met with the same care.

-Please join me and the rest of team Liv Strong on June 8th as we walk and run to raise money for the Valerie Fund and all of the families that it benefits.
+Please consider making a donation or come join me and the rest of team Liv Strong on June 8th as we walk and run to raise money for the Valerie Fund.